-Ms. Winnie Pertet born in 1965 is a seasoned HR leader with over twenty-five years work experience.
+Ms. Winnie Pertet is a seasoned HR leader with over twentyfive years work experience.
 She have over eight years Board experience both in private and public sectors.
 She currently serves on the Britam General Insurance Board and is also a Trustee at the Management University of Africa (MUA).

 She is a holder of an MBA in Human Resource Management, and a degree in Education, both from Kenyatta University.
 She also has a Higher National Diploma in Human Resource Management and an Executive Coaching certification from the Academy of Executive Coaches.
-She is a member of the global Organization Design Community, a fellow of the Institute of Human Resource Management and a Member of the Institute of Directors (K).
+She is a member of the global Organization Design Community and a fellow of the Institute of Human Resource Management.